-Using rock 'n roll as a way to unite for a good cause, Rock-It To A Cure has grown from our humble beginnings in 2010 into a force for good, bringing together an incredible lineup of national bands while making a significant, positive impact on the charities and causes closest to our hearts.
+Using rock 'n roll as a way to unite for a good cause, Rock-It To A Cure has grown from our humble beginnings in 2010 into a force for good, bringing together an incredible lineup of local and national bands while making a significant, positive impact on the charities and causes closest to our hearts.

 In 2013, when Rock-It To A Cure officially became a 501(c)(3) nonprofit organization, we expanded our vision and mission to include additional fundraising events and partnerships with other causes.
 We are, and ever will be, committed to changing children's lives through music.

 Making an impact is easier when you work together.
 That's why each year, we choose a special cause to partner with to bring more attention to those children and individuals who can benefit from our passion for changing lives.

 Caroline Symmes was 5 years old when cancer ended her life.
 Out of tragedy, this foundation was born to fund research and inspire hope in future pediatric patients and their families.

 Caroline Symmes was three years old when she was diagnosed with Wilms Tumor Disease.
 As the most curable type of kidney cancer in adults and children, Wilms Tumor has a 90% survival rate.
 But Caroline had a very aggressive tumor, and with so little in the way of research for pediatric cancers, her physicians quickly exhausted their options to treat the disease.

 She never cried or complained.
 With an old soul and a big smile, she lived her life to its fullest.